 One of the nation’s most exclusive shopping neighborhoods, Rittenhouse Row is brimming with art galleries, haute couture boutiques, national retailers, specialty shops, luxurious spas and salons, restaurants and cafés.
 Whether you’re looking for a bargain, a bauble or a baguette, you’ll find it here.

-Philadelphia’s Midtown Village neighborhood is home to fantastic shopping, including vintage goods along Antique Row and the popular stretch of 13th Street from Locust to Chestnut Streets where, among some of the city’s best restaurants and nightspots, shoppers find some of the city’s best gifts and shops—many of which are open late to accommodate last-minute purchases.
+Philadelphia’s Midtown Village neighborhood is home to fantastic shopping.
+That includes vintage goods along Antique Row and the popular stretch of 13th Street from Locust to Chestnut streets where, among some of the city’s best restaurants and nightspots, shoppers find some of the city’s best gifts and shops — many of which are open late to accommodate last-minute purchases.

-In addition to its renowned educational institutions, the University of Pennsylvania and Drexel University, University City is a bustling neighborhood with top shopping, fantastic dining and an artistic community spirit.
+In addition to its renowned educational institutions in the University of Pennsylvania and Drexel University, University City is a bustling neighborhood with top shopping, fantastic dining and an artistic community spirit.

-Just North of Old City, this burgeoning neighborhood mixes artist-pioneers with modern apartment-dwelling professionals.
-Northern Liberites, affectionately known as “NoLibs”, is rich in taprooms, bring-your-own-bottle (BYOB) restaurants and retail, centering on North 2nd Street.
+Just north of Old City, this burgeoning neighborhood mixes artist-pioneers with modern apartment-dwelling professionals.
+Northern Liberties, affectionately known as “NoLibs,” is rich in taprooms, bring-your-own-bottle (BYOB) restaurants and retail, centering on North 2nd Street.

 Stretching diagonally between South Street and South Broad Street, East Passyunk Avenue in South Philly is where well-established Italian-American heritage meets contemporary style.
-A stroll down Passyunk Ave. will lead you to eclectic boutiques, coffee shops, vintage clothing stores, gastropubs, excellent Italian eateries that first made this street famous—not to mention the two cheesesteak rivals, Pat’s King of Steaks and Geno’s Steaks.
+A stroll down Passyunk Ave. will lead you to eclectic boutiques, coffee shops, vintage clothing stores, gastropubs and excellent Italian eateries that first made this street famous.
+The area also holds arguably the city's most famous cheesesteak rivals, Pat’s King of Steaks and Geno’s Steaks.